BlueBrain/sonata-extension/source/recipe.rst

    =============================== =========== ===
    Property                        Requirement Description
    =============================== =========== ===
-   ``min_distance``                Mandatory   The minimum distance at which two synapse candidates are placed from each other.
+   ``min_distance``                Mandatory   The minimum distance at which two synapse candidates are placed from each other in µm.
-   ``max_distance``                Mandatory   The maximum distance at which two synapse candidates are placed from each other.
+   ``max_distance``                Mandatory   The maximum distance at which two synapse candidates are placed from each other in µm.
-   ``region_gap``                  Mandatory   The maximum distance between two touch regions at which they are merged.
+   ``region_gap``                  Mandatory   The maximum distance between two touch regions at which they are merged in µm.
    =============================== =========== ===

 ``connection_rules``